airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 ### Heartbeatign logic

-Everytime a `RECORD` or a `STATE` is emitted by the source, the airbyte platform emit a beat internal.
+The platform considers both `RECORD` and `STATE` messages emitted by the source as source heartbeats.
 The Airbyte platform has a process which monitors when the last beat was send and if it reaches a threshold, the synchronization attempt will be failed.
 It fails with a cause being the source an message saying `The source is unresponsive`.
 Internal the error has a heartbeat timeout type, which is not display in the UI.